 The petrol engines in the five-door hatch are ponderous and loud so it may be no bad thing you can't get them in the saloon, but it does make it a bit of an inflexible buying option.
 The Cruze is due to be entirely replaced in 2015, anyway.

 There is more flexibility for the Chevrolet Cruze hatchback version that was introduced in 2011, but the saloon remains a big improvement over the previous models anyway.
 Alas, though, it's nowhere near as good as its key competitors - it's not very comfy or much fun to drive.
-You do get a five-year warranty and a selection of pre-paid service deals to make it a bit more appealing, though.
+You do get a three-year warranty and a selection of pre-paid service deals to make it a bit more appealing, though.